Dependency Resolution

 3. Match to Modules

-The state path is matched against discovered modules:
+The state path is matched against discovered modules.
+The key must mirror the directory structure (matching the configured structure.pattern):

 key: platform/production/us-east-1/vpc/terraform.tfstate